 The field of child-centered long-form recordings has benefited from a purpose-built scientific archive from an early stage.
 HomeBank VanDam et al. (2016) builds on the same architecture as CHILDES MacWhinney (2000b) and other TalkBank corpora.
 Although this architecture served the purposes of the language-oriented community well for short recordings, there are numerous issues when using it for long-form recordings.
 To begin with, curators do not directly control their datasets' contents and structures, and if a curator wants to make a modification, they need to ask the HomeBank management team to make it for them.
 Similarly, other collaborators who spot errors cannot correct them directly, but again must request changes be made by the HomeBank management team.
 Only one type of annotation is innately managed, and that is CHAT MacWhinney (2000b), which is ideal for transcriptions of recordings.
-However, transcription is less central to studies of long-form audio.
+However, transcriptions are of a lesser interest in child-centered daylong recordings because the amounts of audio they generate are such that humans would not be able to transcribe them to their full extent, and automatic transcription of such recordings - which are very noisy - is out of the reach of present models.